|

 is a producer, author and James Bond historian, he

-Legacy and Bond Girls Are Forever.
+Bond Encyclopaedia.
 As a

 producer, he was given unique access to the archives of